 - Support thyroid function

 - De-stress the mind and body allowing you to rest and restore

-When lying like this it's also important to pay attention to your breath and breathe slowly, deeply into your belly to really get into your 'rest and digest' mode.
+When lying like this it’s also important to pay attention to your breathing.
+Breathe slowly and deeply into your belly to really get into your ‘rest and digest’ mode.

 To get into this pose all you need to do is sit with your bum and hips against the wall, roll onto your back taking your legs up the wall and your hands out wide, or over your head (whatever works for you) and breathe slowly, deeply into your belly.
 You could also place a cushion/folded blanket/bolster under your pelvis if that is more comfortable.

 Give it a go and let me know how you get on!

 Hi I’m Natalie, a Registered Clinical Nutritionist, health influencer, blog writer & recipe creator.
 My own health complications prompted me to make positive diet & lifestyle changes, revitalize my health leading to a career change from the corporate world to nutritional medicine.
 I believe in a wholefoods approach to good health, focusing on simple strategies for modern, busy people.